Newsletter

 The conversation also turned to Hezbollah in neighboring Lebanon, with Herzog highlighting concerns over the safety and security of Christian communities.

-“I emphasized that the Hezbollah terror organization cannot be allowed to continue threatening both the people of Israel and Lebanon, who both deserve a future of peace and stability,” Herzog said, according to a post on his X account.
+“I emphasized that the Hezbollah terror organization cannot be allowed to continue threatening both the people of Israel and Lebanon, who both deserve a future of peace and stability,” said the Israeli president, according to a post on his X account.

 Herzog underscored the importance of Israel’s relationship with the Holy See, as well as with the global Catholic community.
-He called for increased cooperation among political and religious leaders worldwide in confronting antisemitism.
+He called for increased international cooperation among political and religious leaders in confronting antisemitism.

-The Israeli president also conveyed Easter greetings to Christian communities across the globe.
+The Israeli president also conveyed Easter greetings to Christian communities worldwide.
 The two leaders expressed hope for a future marked by greater peace, coexistence and security for people of all faiths, “free from the threat of violence and bloodshed.”